- Minnesota Breeding Bird Distribution

 Roberts (1932) provided an interesting account of some of the earliest reports of Cliff Swallows in Minnesota.
 As early as 1834, explorer G. W. Featherstonhaugh documented the species nesting on granite escarpments along the upper reaches of the Minnesota River.
 Another observer reported it was abundant along the Blue Earth River about 1848, while Dr. Elliot Coues “found it was so abundant at Fort Pembina on the Red River of the North in 1873 as to be a nuisance” (Roberts 1932).
 But such early records are few in number, and the species’ true status prior to European settlement is conjectural at best (Robinson and Beer 1955).

-In 1932 Roberts wrote that “Until about 1900, the Cliff Swallow was an abundant bird throughout Minnesota, nesting in colonies under the eaves of buildings on the prairies as well as in the wooded portions of the state.”
+In 1932 Roberts wrote that “Until about 1900, the Cliff Swallow was an abundant summer resident, breeding throughout the state, less commonly in the heavily timbered portions.”
 Breeding evidence (including both confirmed and inferred nesting reports) were available from 11 counties widely dispersed across the state including Fillmore and Wabasha in southeastern Minnesota; Jackson and Renville in western Minnesota; Benton, Hennepin, and Scott in central Minnesota; and Aitkin, Cass, Lake, and Polk in northern Minnesota.
 The Lake County record was of a small colony nesting at Castle Danger, along the North Shore of Lake Superior.
 Although natural colony sites were likely common prior to 1850, when European settlers began arriving in large numbers, the swallows found an increasing number of nesting opportunities as the immigrants dotted the state’s landscape with residential buildings and farms.
 Opportunities expanded even further when roads, highways, bridges, and culverts were added.

 Regardless of this rapid expansion in nesting habitat, the species virtually disappeared from the state in the early 1900s.
 Roberts included a report from an observer in Pipestone in 1921 noting that the swallow “had not been seen in that part of the state for a number of years, though it had formerly been common.”
 Extensive field excursions through west-central Minnesota in 1924 and 1926 were not successful in locating a single colony (Roberts 1932).
 Nevertheless, Roberts includes numerous reports from localities across the state, suggesting that the species was slowly recovering beginning in the 1920s.